 In the News

-Women tell us they chose this style of prenatal care because they:
+Women tell us they like this style of prenatal care because they:

-- Have more time with their health care provider
+- Have more time with a health care provider

 - Enjoy the support and friendship of other pregnant women